Daisy-Zhang/daisy-zhang.github.io/_pages/about.md

 </div>
 </div>

-Besides, I also serve as a reviewer for top-tier journals (TIP, TCSVT) and conferences (CVPR, ECCV, AAAI, ACM MM).
+Besides, I also serve as a reviewer for journals (including TIP, TCSVT) and conferences (including CVPR, ECCV, AAAI, ACM MM).

 # 🎖 Awards
 - *2021.06*, Merit Student, University of Chinese Academy of Sciences.